crt25/collimator/docs/guides/add-new-app.md

 # How to add a new app

-To implement a new app (or programming language), you need to follow this steps.
+To integrate a new application (or programming language), follow the steps below.

-1. Install the app and implement JSON-RPC.
+## Overview

+Adding a new app requires work on three main parts of the system:

+1. The application itself (installation and JSON-RPC integration).
-2. Adapt the backend stuff to integrate the new app and define a new AST converter.
+2. The backend (database, task type, and AST conversion).
-3. Introduce the new task type into the frontend.
+3. The frontend (task type handling and configuration).

 ## App

+### Setup

-1. Create a specific folder into `apps`.
+1. Create a dedicated folder inside the `apps` directory.
-2. Install the app, its dependencies and tools.
+2. Install the application, its dependencies, and any required tools.

-Next needed steps can be very specific, according to the choosen app:
+Additional steps depend on the application you are integrating.
+For example:

-- Customize the app (ex.
-Scratch)
+- Customize the application (e.g. Scratch)
-- Create a dedicated extension (ex.
-Jupyter)
+- Create a dedicated extension or plugin (e.g. [Jupyter](../python/python.md))

-### JSON-RPC
+### JSON-RPC Integration

-To support the integration into the CRT platform, you need to implement its `iframe-rpc` API for applications.
+To integrate the app into the CRT platform, you must implement the `iframe-rpc` API.

-Declare events that needed to be sent to the backend or received by, for example, `GetTask` or `LoadTask`.
+This includes declaring the events exchanged between the app and the backend (e.g. `GetTask`, `LoadTask`).

 ## Backend

+### Database and Task Type

-You need to adapt the database schema.
-Modify the `backend/prisma/schema.prisma` and add the a new type of task:
+You must update the database schema to support the new task type.

+Edit  `backend/prisma/schema.prisma` and add a new value to the `TaskType` enum:

 ```psl
 enum TaskType {